Explore the etymology and symbolism of the constellations

 Canes Venatici

 Canes, dogs, is the plural of Latin canis, dog.
-The word Venatici is from Latin vinaticus, from Latin venari, 'to hunt, pursue', and comes from Indo-European root *wen-1 'To desire, strive for'.
-Derivatives: win ('to seek to gain'), wynn (an Old English rune having the sound W or uu; rune for granting wishes), winsome, won¹ (achieved victory), wont, wean (to accustom, train a young mammal gradually to get less milk from its mother), ween (to think; suppose), wish, Vanir (an early race of Norse gods who dwelt with the Aesir in Asgard), vanadium (from Old Norse Vanadis, name of the goddess Freya), venerate, venereal, venery¹ (indulgence in or pursuit of sexual activity), Venus, venom (from Latin venenum, love potion or poison), Wend (to wend one's way from Germanic *Weneda-, a Slavic people), venial (easily excused or forgiven; a venial offense, from Latin venia, favor, forgiveness), venery² (hunting or game), venison (used to mean any meat that was hunted, but is now restricted to the flesh of deer), venatic (relating to hunting, from Latin venari, to hunt), wanderoo (a monkey, Macaca silenus, of south-central Asia, having a glossy black coat and a ruff of gray hair about the face, from Sanskrit vanam, forest, vanarah, forest dweller).
-[Pokorny 1. wen- 1146.
+The word Venatici is from Latin vinaticus, from Latin venari, ‘to hunt, pursue’, and comes from Indo-European root wen ‘To desire, strive for’.
+Derivatives: win (‘to seek to gain’), wynn (an Old English rune having the sound or uu; rune for granting wishes), winsome, won¹ (achieved victory), wont, wean (to accustom, train a young mammal gradually to get less milk from its mother), ween (to think; suppose), wish, Vanir (an early race of Norse gods who dwelt with the Aesir in Asgard), vanadium (from Old Norse Vanadis, name of the goddess Freya), venerate, venereal, venery¹ (indulgence in or pursuit of sexual activity), Venus, venom (from Latin venenum, love potion or poison), Wend (to wend one’s way, from Germanic *Weneda-, a Slavic people), venial (easily excused or forgiven; a venial offense, from Latin venia, favor, forgiveness), venery² (hunting or game), venison (used to mean any meat that was hunted, but is now restricted to the flesh of deer), venatic (relating to hunting, from Latin venari, to hunt), wanderoo (a monkey, Macaca silenus, of south-central Asia, having a ruff of gray hair about the face, from Sanskrit vanam, forest, vanarah, forest dweller).
+[Pokorny 1. wen– 1146.
 Watkins] Venus is said to have derived from the eponymous mother of Venetian tribes of the Adriatic, after whom the city of Venice was also named.

-The grey- of greyhound is from Old English grighund, grieghund (grig-, grieg- 'bitch' + hund dog), related to Old Norse greyhundr, from grey, 'dog', and hundre, 'hound'.
+The grey– of greyhound is from Old English grighund, grieghund (grig-, grieg– ‘bitch’ + hund dog), related to Old Norse greyhundr, from grey, ‘dog’, and hundre, ‘hound’.
 The word is not related to the color grey or gray.
-Vanidis (from *wen-1 above) was an epitaph of Freya, the Norse goddess of love.
-A greyhound, or a scenting dog, was called a brach meaning a bitch hound.
-Greyhound from grig-, the translation of which is sometimes given as 'bitch'.
+Vanidis (from wen above) was an epitaph of Freya, the Norse goddess of love.
+A greyhound, or a scenting dog, was called a brach, meaning a bitch hound.
+Greyhound from grig-, the translation of which is sometimes given as ‘bitch’.

 "The first element of Old English grighund is grig, translated 'bitch': The Old Norse form of the word is preserved in Hjalti's couplet that almost sparked war between pagans and Christians in early Iceland: 'I will not blaspheme the gods, but I think Freyja is a bitch'" [Online Etymology Dictionary].

-Windhund is what Germans call the greyhound:
+Windhund is what Germans call the greyhound

 Varro says:

-"Venilia (a name, possibly the mother of Turnus) was named from venire ‘to come’ and that ventus ‘wind’ which Plautus mentions:
+Venilia (a name, possibly the mother of Turnus) was named from venire ‘to come’ and that ventus ‘wind’ which Plautus mentions:

 As that one said who with a favoring wind was borne